-All international undergraduate degree applicants must demonstrate proficiency in English by submitting an official score from at least one of the following tests:

-- Test of English as a Foreign Language (TOEFL IBT, all forms accepted): Minimum score 70 - International English Language Testing System (IELTS) or IELTS Indicator, or IELTS Academic): Minimum score - LACM does not accept TOEFL ITP or TOEFL ITP Plus - Duolingo score of 95
+International Applicants must submit one of the following English proficiency tests for admission.
+Duolingo English Test is the preferred proficiency testing company of LACM.
+They offer testing that can be taken online, on-demand, in under an hour for only \$49.
 Scores may not be more than two years old at the time of application to LACM.
-Students who score beneath the minimum requirement, or display
+Below are the minimum scores accepted for each test:

+- Duolingo English Test: the minimum score for acceptance is 95. - Test of English as a Foreign Language (TOEFL): the minimum score for acceptance is 70 (Internet-Based).
+Our TOEFL school code is 1987. - International English Language Testing System (IELTS): the minimum score is a 6 overall band score.

+Exemption from re-submission of English test through participation in the Bridge to Success Program.

+- Students who are conditinoally admitted may earn English proficiency needed to attend LACM degree programs through successfully passing the program. - Attend LACM 1 quarter early, and improve academic English proficiency through english and music coursework. - Minimum scores to enter the program: Duolingo: 80, TOEFL iBT: 50, IELTS: 5 lacm.edu/bridgetosuccess for more information.

+Other Exemptions from the English Proficiency Test Requirement:

-Students are exempt from the English proficiency requirement if they meet at least one of the following criteria:
+Students are exempt from the English proficiency test requirement if they meet at least one of the following criteria: The student is a citizen or permanent resident (as indicated on the application for admissions) of one or more of the following countries: Australia, Belize, the British Caribbean and British West Indies, Canada (except

-- The student is a citizen or permanent resident of one or more of the following countries: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), Guyana, Ireland, Liberia, New Zealand, the Philippines, Scotland, the United Kingdom, or the United States. - The student has a degree from an institution where the primary language of instruction and evaluation is English.
-LACM will verify the institution through the International Handbook of Universities, published and edited by IAU/UNESCO.
-Additional information may be requested from the applicant's institution.
+Quebec), Guyana, Ireland, Liberia, New Zealand, the Philippines, Scotland, the United Kingdom, or the United States.

+The student has a degree (as indicated on the application for admissions) from an institution where the primary language of instruction and evaluation is English, and for which verification is available through the International Handbook of Universities, published and edited by IAU/UNESCO.
+Additional information may be requested from the applicant's university registrar's office to verify that the instruction was conducted in English.

+For more info on how to apply, visit our Admissions Page or contact and Admissions Officer.